 Hatch-Waxman meaningfully enhanced generic drug companies’ ability to provide life-saving, cost-effective medications by granting 180-days of market exclusivity to the first applicant with a so-called Paragraph IV certification in an Abbreviated New Drug Application (ANDA).
 Innovator companies were equally incentivized to participate, having been granted an automatic 30-month stay of approval of the ANDA if they file suit against an applicant within statutory time limits.
 The United States is one of the only countries in the world to link regulatory approval of generic pharmaceutical products to its patent system.

-At first glance, navigating Hatch-Waxman’s patent certification and regulatory approval process may seem straightforward.
-But one quickly learns there are many nuances and esoteric issues that require the expert guidance of counsel like Cozen O’Connor.
-Our team has been lead litigation counsel in scores of Paragraph IV litigations, and we have counseled clients on scores more.
-The vast majority of our cases have either been litigated to a successful conclusion or settled favorably for our clients.
-One of our top compliments came from an adversary, the chief patent counsel for a well-known innovator company, who commented that our thorough settlement agreement addressed generic opportunities which the innovator had not even thought about.
-Our publicly available record of significant victories includes:
+The Hatch-Waxman patent certification and regulatory approval process is rife with complexity and nuance.
+Cozen O’Connor’s experienced attorneys have been lead litigation counsel for generic clients in scores of Paragraph IV litigations, and we have counseled clients on scores more.
+The vast majority of our cases have been litigated to a successful conclusion or settled favorably for our clients.
+After one negotiation, our adversary, the chief patent counsel for a well-known innovator company, said that our settlement agreement was so thorough, it addressed generic opportunities that the innovator had not even considered.

-· obtaining appellate affirmance of judgment on the pleadings for the at-risk launch of generic Yasmin® (drospirenone + ethinyl estradiol);
+Obtained appellate affirmance of judgment on the pleadings for the at-risk launch of generic Yasmin® (drospirenone + ethinyl estradiol);

-· defending our generic client against a challenge to its launch of Vasotec® (enalapril), with the innovator dropping its case before trial and covenanting not to sue our client;
+Defended our generic client against a challenge to its launch of Vasotec® (enalapril), with the innovator dropping its case before trial and covenanting not to sue our client;